ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 It also includes a tracking feature that will track the route’s progression and provide live feedback on its status as well as trigger contextual operations at various nodes and edge events (change speed, turn on light, etc).

-See [Route Server](../configuration/packages/configuring-route-server.md#route-server) for additional configuration information, the tutorials on generating graphs and using it, and example graphs in `nav2_bringup` and `nav2_route`.
+See [Route Server][route-server] for additional configuration information, the tutorials on generating graphs and using it, and example graphs in `nav2_bringup` and `nav2_route`.

 ## BehaviorTree error_msg